+Garnice Law is a Scottsdale divorce lawyer near you.
 As they take their vows and say their “I do’s” most couples don’t contemplate ever going through a divorce.
 The unfortunate reality is that about one-half of all marriages will end in divorce.
 When a marital union does dissolve, major life changes will occur.
 Arrangements will need to be made for the children.
 Who will they live with and when?
-Who will care for them and make vital decisions concerning their health, their education and other aspects of raising children.
+Who will care for them and make vital decisions concerning their health, their education, and other aspects of raising children?
 Who will pay child support and how much?
 What about health insurance?
 Will you have to pay or will you get to receive spousal maintenance, and if so, how much and for how long?
-What will happen to your home, your belongings, your retirement, your savings?
+What will happen to your home, your belongings, your retirement, and your savings?
 What happens to the bills your family owes?

 While it is best if couples ending their marriage can agree on all of these important issues, the reality is that they often have different visions of their futures.
 This can often lead to a divorce process that can become adversarial, time-consuming and expensive.

-If you’re considering a legal separation or divorce, or if you’ve been served with a divorce petition by your spouse, it’s important that you consult with an experienced family law and matrimonial attorney who can help you navigate the complex divorce process and protect your best interests.
+If you’re considering a legal separation or divorce, or if you’ve been served with a divorce petition by your spouse, it’s important that you consult with an experienced family law and divorce attorney in Scottsdale who can help you navigate the complex divorce process and protect your best interests.

 The reasons for divorce are plentiful.
 Traditionally, some of the more common ones were adultery, domestic abuse, abandonment, physical incapacity or incarceration of one of the parties.
 But those days are long past.
 Arizona is a “no-fault” state meaning that either party can file for divorce without giving a reason or blaming the other spouse for wrongdoing.
 Except in cases where the parties have a covenant marriage, the only ground for dissolution of marriage in Arizona is that the marriage is irretrievably broken and is beyond any reasonable prospect of reconciliation.
 This does not allow one spouse to prove that the other spouse is at fault for that breakdown or was not a good marital partner.
 A party who does not want the marriage dissolved can file Petition for Conciliation with the court.
 This will freeze, or “stay”, the case for up to 60 days while the court tries to commence a basic dialogue between them to see if the marriage can be rehabilitated enough for them to agree not to proceed with the court case.
 But unless the parties voluntarily agree to reconcile during the time that the case is stayed, the divorce process will resume and the marriage will ultimately be dissolved.